plietar/malariasim-gc-writeup/GC.md

 ### Generational garbage collection

-Garbage collection plays a critical part of language design, and extensive research has gone into trying to optimize this process and making garbage collection more efficient.
+Garbage collection is a critical part of language design, and extensive research has gone into trying to optimize this process and making garbage collection more efficient.
 One empirical result of this research is the "generational hypothesis": *most objects die young[^genhypo]*.
-This makes intuitive
-sense: as programs make calculations, they produce a lot of intermediate results that are only needed for a few more operations and then become garbage.
+This makes intuitive sense: as programs make calculations, they produce a lot of intermediate results that are only needed for a few more operations and then become garbage.
 Think for example of the vector that was returned by `runif` in the earlier example.
 This means most of the garbage will be comprised of relatively young objects.

 [^genhypo]: Not all programs conform to this pattern.
 The litterature contains
     many alternative models for object lifetimes, often with fanciful names